chandanhpcic/docs/source/manual/how-tos/guestnet.rst

 ------------------------
 Step 5 - Create Template
 ------------------------
-The template feature is one of the most powerful features of OPNsense's Captive Portal solution and it's very easy to work with.
+The template feature is one of the most powerful features of Reticen8's Captive Portal solution and it's very easy to work with.

 Let's create a custom landing page, to do so click on the tab **Templates** and